New stimulus checks, rent relief, business grants: Newsom signs more recovery bills

 The relief money is being provided by the state as well as by counties and cities, and applications are already being accepted under the old program.

-Those who have already applied for rent relief under the old program will have their assistance automatically increased to the new 100 percent level, state officials said.
-New applications will eventually get 100 percent relief.
+Those who have already applied for rent relief under the old program will have their assistance automatically increased to the new 100% level, state officials said.
+New applications will eventually get 100% relief.

 The state is also providing $2 billion to help low-income Californians pay their overdue water and utility bills.
 Another $80 million will be provided for legal aid to help renters and homeowners facing eviction or foreclosure.